EthenThinkful/campground-finder/README.md

 1. Clone this repository to your local machine.
-2. Install project dependencies by running:npm install 3.Start the development server: npm run dev
+2. Install project dependencies by running:npm install
+3. Start the development server: npm run dev

 ## Features
 Find and browse available campgrounds.